14 Market Revolutions

 Steam-powered presses increased book publication across the board, allowing for more primary schools.
 The Market Revolution made education more important for two reasons.
 First, merchants and farmers had to be able to read, write, and do arithmetic in order to function in the new economy.
 These fundamentals were sometimes known as the “3 R’s: Readin’, ‘Ritin’ & ‘Rithmetic.”
 Family farming hadn’t required literacy prior to the Market Revolution, even though the Reformation encouraged literacy among Protestants.
 Second, since many new jobs were more boring or repetitive than traditional farming — which, while grueling, includes diverse tasks in the open air — public education compensated the masses by enriching their minds while also preparing them for lives of citizenship.
 Finally, as we saw in the previous chapter, steam-powered printing presses provided cheap newspapers filled with political commentary, as newly eligible men voted.Cruikschank's THE BOTTLE, 1847, 8 Plates

 These changes in women’s roles, incarceration, religion, and education dovetailed with the Market Revolution.
 Likewise, the Temperance Movement worked in conjunction with factory owners who could not tolerate drunken workers around machinery.
 Alcohol was not only a leading cause of domestic abuse and problems (see above) and dangerous in the workplace, but also reduced profits.
 The same is true in the animal kingdom: bees who imbibe too much fermented nectar aren’t allowed back into the hive; guards “bounce” them.
 Among humans, employers could work with clergy, as bosses only promoted sober workers who attended the right churches.
 The same churches stressed the association between alcohol and the devil with the phrase “demon rum.”
 Hallucinations during the delirium tremens of withdrawals underscored the demonic association.
 Awareness and study of alcoholism took off after the Panic of 1819 (previous chapter) because the downturn drove so many merchants, farmers, and investors to despair.
-Mainly, though, Americans just drank far more alcohol in the 19th century than today.
+Americans drank more alcohol in the 19th century than today.
 To give us a high-end approximation based on 18th-century England, Londoners averaged a half pint of gin per day during their Gin Craze.
-The U.S. wasn’t quite so bad, but historians estimate that Americans drank ~ 3x more than today on average, with males drinking far more hard alcohol.
+The U.S. wasn’t quite so bad, but historians estimate that Americans drank ~ 3x more than today on average, with males drinking more hard alcohol.
 The disruptions of the Market Revolution, with many people migrating west and changing careers to adjust to the new economy and mismatches between jobs and skills, led to widespread alcohol abuse, including unprecedented amounts of solitary drinking.
 For some, loneliness and anxiety were unforeseen consequences of the Market Revolution and early industrialization, while grain surpluses also increased access to whiskey.
-More so than other countries, the 19th-century U.S. found itself split between tipplers and teetotalers, with few moderate beer and wine drinkers in between.
+More so than other countries, the 19th-century U.S. found itself split between tipplers and teetotalers, with fewer moderate beer and wine drinkers in between than today.
 This all-or-nothing approach had ramifications a century later when the U.S. tried to eliminate the problem altogether during Prohibition and failed.

 Drunkard's Progress, Nathaniel Currier, 1846, Library of Congress